|Elliott Sound Products||Project 33|

 I carried out some tests to see just how quickly the relays could be operated.
 The results were something of an eye-opener (and I knew about the added delay caused by a diode!).
 The relay I used was a small 24V coil unit, having a 730 Ohm coil and with substantial contacts (at least 10 Amps).
 With no back-EMF protection, the relay opened the contacts in 1.2ms - this is much faster than I expected, but the back-EMF went straight off the scale on my oscilloscope, and I would guess that the voltage was in excess of 500V.
 When a diode was added, the drop-out time dragged out to 7.2ms, which is a considerable increase, and of course there was no back-EMF (Ok, there was 0.65V, but we can ignore that).
 Using the diode / resistor method described above, release time was 3.5ms, and the maximum back-EMF was -30V, so this seems to be a suitable compromise.

-I was not able to test the zener method prior to publication, since I did not have the 24V zeners needed on hand.
-I would expect this scheme to be as good or better than the diode / resistor combination.
+I did not test the zener method prior to publication, but I know that it performs much like the diode/ resistor combination.
 The graphs below show the behaviour of the circuit with and without the resistor and diode.
 The estimated 500V or more is quite typical of all relays, which is why the diode is always included.
 This sort of voltage will destroy most transistors instantly.
 It is exactly the same process used in the standard Kettering ignition system used in cars, but without the secondary winding, or the 'flyback' transformer used in the horizontal output section of a CRT TV set.

 Figure 4 - Relay Voltages